RenUchiha-hub/my-first-repo/README.md

 My First GitHub Repository

-Name: Muhammad Awais
+Name: Shoaban
-Registration Number: BSNU25101031
+Registration Number: BSNU25101035

 This repository is created as part of Lab Activity #1.